Lupin bean: Uses

 Lupin beans are commonly sold in a brine in jars (like olives and pickles).
 They can be eaten by making a small tear in the skin with one's teeth and "popping" the seed directly into one's mouth, but can also be eaten with the skin on.
 The skin can also be removed by rubbing the bean between forefinger and thumb.

 In France they are found mainly in the southern part of the country.
 They are prepared in brine, like olives and are often served with an aperitif or used to garnish salads.

 In Egypt, lupin is known by its Egyptian Arabic name "termis" (ترمس), and it is sold by street vendors as well as local markets as a snack, especially during the Sham el-Nessim festival.

 The Andean lupin L. mutabilis, the Mediterranean Lupinus albus (white lupin), and Lupinus hirsutus are only edible after soaking the seeds for some days in salted water.
 In Ecuador, the lupin is often consumed as a ceviche-like street food known as "cevichochos".

-Lupin beans can be ground into a flour, and this is widely used in parts of Europe and in Australia as an additive to wheat flour, enhancing the flavour and lending a rich, creamy colour to the resulting foods.
+Lupin beans can be ground into a naturally gluten free flour.
+This is used in gluten free baking, pasta, and sauces.
+It is also widely used in parts of Europe and in Australia as an additive to wheat flour, enhancing the flavour and lending a rich, creamy colour to the resulting foods.

 They can also be used as a key ingredient in vegan dairy, egg, and meat substitutes.
 As of 2020, only 4% of lupins were consumed by humans, with the majority used as stock feed.
 Lupin beans are growing in use as a plant-based protein source in the world marketplace.